learn through suffering C language learn through suffering

 File Handling

-This section describes how to read and write files in C.
+Here, we will explain how to read and write files in C.

-Open file -> Read/write to file -> Close file
+Open file → Read/write to file → Close file

 The usage of each function is as follows.

-Mode String Purpose
+Mode string Purpose

 The following program is an example of opening a file named test.txt for writing.

-source code
+Source code

 #include <stdio.h>